 Milestones are meant to be celebrated, and that’s my focus for this column.
-I usually don’t write opinion pieces two weeks in a row (see last week’s affinity for baseball article here), but I can’t overlook what’s gone on at Long Valley Patch.
+I usually don’t write opinion pieces two weeks in a row (see last week’s ), but I can’t overlook what’s gone on at Long Valley Patch.

 As this past week came to a close, Long Valley Patch officially published its 1,000th article!